 +5% for wastage and damage

-Labour fees do vary quite a bit, the cheapest quote is rarely the best as there are always cowboy firms out there that will cut corners to make a quick profit.
-Expect to pay more if you live in London.
+Labour fees do vary quite a bit around the country, the cheapest quote is rarely the best as there are always cowboy firms out there that will cut corners to make a quick profit.

 A fair price just outside of London is £40-50 per square metre, this covers labour, overheads and company profit etc. This price includes the labour for a new base (foundation) which is often required but is labour intensive.

-Based on the figures we have, we feel that the following is a good “rough guide” to block paving prices in the UK:
+Based on the figures we’ve been given, we feel that the following is a good “rough guide” to block paving prices in the UK:

 Up to 60 sq mtr area: Smaller driveways will cost you around £100 per square metre (incVAT)